 It may not be convenient for you to go to a gym at this time, and it isn’t necessary.
 If you have a treadmill or other cardio exercise machine at home, use it.
 While you don’t have to own home exercise equipment to get into shape, I love the convenience my fitness equipment gives me.
 It allows me to walk or run no matter the weather, even on those days it’s just not possible to get out of the house.

-With your own treadmill, elliptical, stationary bike or rower you will be able to exercise while your baby sleeps, and you can watch TV or get in a bit of reading at the same time.
+With your own treadmill, elliptical trainer, stationary bike, or rowing machine, you will be able to exercise while your baby sleeps, and you can watch TV or get in a bit of readin at the same time.

 If you don’t want to buy exercise equipment, there are specially designed prams that will enable you to comfortably and safely jog while pushing your baby.
 More stable than regular prams, jogging strollers can cope with rough terrain, provide a smooth ride and they come with safety harnesses to keep baby securely in place for your peace of mind.

 Another option is to buy a post-pregnancy workout DVD.
 One I like and recommend is the Tracy Anderson: Post-Pregnancy Workout which helped celebrities including Madonna and Gwyneth Paltrow get back into shape after giving birth.